How to Start Your Life Coaching Business Plan & Template

 Use the Life Coaching Business Model Plan or one of our templates from our How to Write a Life Coaching Business Plan: 5 Templates article to create an initial plan.

 What is the business called?
-“Clarity Life Coaching”
+In this example scenario, we will call our business “Clarity Life Coaching.”

 Our target clients are individuals who feel stuck, lost, or uncertain in their personal or professional lives.
 We focus on mid-career individuals or those experiencing significant life changes, such as divorce or career transitions.